Darguima/UMinho-Shift-Chooser/README.md

 $ yarn lint
 ```

+Also husky is configured to on each commit lint the staged files.

 ##### VS Code

 If you are developing in VS Code, follow [this guide](https://daveceddia.com/vscode-use-eslintrc/) to auto lint on save.